graphicore/presenter/README.md

+This is online [here](http://graphicore.github.io/presenter).
+Firefox doesn't use the webfonts when the svg is a background image, chrome/chromium should look good.

 Presenter
 =========
 This is the presenation I held at the LGM.
 Beeing no native english speaker, I basically had a lot of text prepared in a cheat sheet.
 So this is not only slides but what I said, too.